-VAT is payable by the purchaser on completion of the acquisition of the property.
+VAT is payable by the buyer on completion of the acquisition of the property.
 In certain cases, the so-called reverse charge mechanism applies.
-Under this mechanism, instead of VAT being charged by the transferor, it is self-charged by the purchaser (output VAT).
-At the same time, the purchaser is entitled to deduct such VAT (as input VAT).
-The practical effect of the reverse charge mechanism is that, where the purchaser qualifies to deduct 100% of the VAT from the acquisition, there is no VAT payable by the purchaser to either the transferor or the Spanish tax authorities.
+Under this mechanism, instead of VAT being charged by the transferor, it is self-charged by the buyer (output VAT).
+At the same time, the buyer is entitled to deduct such VAT (as input VAT).
+The practical effect of the reverse charge mechanism is that, where the buyer qualifies to deduct 100% of the VAT from the acquisition, there is no VAT payable by the buyer to either the transferor or the Spanish tax authorities.